kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 features do not grant the bonus skill form the domain.
 ### conduit

+cconduit wards show too and bastion ward does not grant its bonus to the save throws

 the conduit has extra generation methods and prayer effects that must take their information from the features file where we have the piety generation and the prayer effect. the prayer must be seen in the 1d3 generation and the piety in the piety feature

 the strenght triggered actions mark the 2 options